 - lack of concentration

 - inability to relax

-The symptoms of generalized anxiety disorder (GAD) in children or adolescents may resemble other medical conditions or psychiatric problems.
-Always consult your adolescent's physician for a diagnosis.
+The symptoms of GAD may resemble other psychiatric conditions.
+Always consult your physician for a diagnosis.

-Specific treatment for generalized anxiety disorder will be determined by your adolescent's physician based on:
+Specific treatment for GAD will be determined by your physician based on:

 - your opinion or preference

 Treatment may include: